 1. Which city had maximum rainfall as per the given data?

-Delhi reported maximum rainfall, as the number of CLOUD are maximum for Delhi and since each CLOUD represents 10 cm rainfall, we have in total 12 CLOUD in Delhi, which means 120 cm of rainfall.
+Delhi reported maximum rainfall, as the number of CLOUD is maximum for Delhi and since each CLOUD represents 10 cm rainfall, we have in total 12 CLOUD in Delhi, which means 120 cm of rainfall.

 2. What is the sum of the total rainfall in all cities?